 - Add the dry topping ingredients to a bowl and toss with the melted butter until well combined.
 I used my (clean) hands to do this.

-- Put the fruit in the bottom of your baking dish and spread out evenly.
+- Put the fruit in the bottom of an 8x10 oval baking dish and spread out evenly.
 Top with the crumble mixture.
 It is ok to mound the fruit and topping a bit because there will be shrinkage in the oven.

 Make it your own ~